Internal Medicine Residency

 Approved Positions

 Situated in the birthplace of osteopathy, Northeast Regional Medical Center is proud to train residents in the Kirksville, Missouri, community.
-Our internal medicine residency program is overseen by attending physicians who practice evidence-based medicine.
-The three-year program consists of one internship year and two years of internal medicine-specific curriculum.
-Our program is a rural medicine program that focuses on equipping our residents with practical knowledge to manage acute and chronic issues that occur on both the inpatient and outpatient settings.
+The internal medicine residency program is overseen by attending physicians who practice evidence-based medicine.
+The program is a rural medicine program that focuses on equipping residents with practical knowledge to manage acute and chronic issues that occur on both the inpatient and outpatient settings.

 Although this is a demanding program, residents are also encouraged to become active members in the community.
-We feel that supporting our community also supports the hospital and helps give confidence of care to the patients we treat.
-Our program is unique in the fact that we are expected to cover a broader base of medicine and medicine subspecialty disease processes, allowing for a transition of care into both rural or urban settings.
-We strive to make an impact on medicine and healthcare accessibility in our community.
+We feel that supporting the community also supports the hospital and helps give confidence of care to the patients we treat.
+The program is unique in the fact that we are expected to cover a broader base of medicine and medicine subspecialty disease processes, allowing for a transition of care into both rural or urban settings.
+We strive to make an impact on medicine and healthcare accessibility in the community.